Joseph de La Roche Daillon: Discovery of oil

-Leaving the Hurons and Canada, 1628-1656
+Leaving the Wendat and New France

-In 1628, he went to Trois-Rivieres with the Hurons on a trading trip.
-From there he journeyed to Quebec City, and was ministering there in May 1629.

-When the English briefly took control of Quebec City in 1629, the Catholic missionaries were forced to leave the province.
-La Roche was the Latin language interpreter during the capitulation.
+In 1628, Daillon left Toanché and returned to Trois-Rivières with a group of Wendat bringing pelts to trade.
+From there he journeyed to Quebec, and was ministering there in May 1629.
+When the French briefly surrendered control of New France to the English in 1629, the Catholic missionaries were forced to leave the province.
+Daillon was the Latin language interpreter during the capitulation.
 He left Quebec on September 9, 1629, and died in Paris in 1656.

-La Roche published an account of his voyage to and sojourn among the Neutrals, describing their country and their customs, and mentioning the oil he discovered.
-Gabriel Sagard and Chrétien Le Clercq reproduced it in their writings, in a more or less abridged form.
+Daillon wrote an account of his experiences in a letter dated July 18, 1627.
+His account was reproduced in abridged form by Gabriel Sagard in his Histoire du Canada and Chrétien Le Clercq in his First Establishment of the Faith in New France.